LatticeData/marketstream/README.md

-# Lattice Stock Data Python Client
+# Lattice Stock Market Data Python Client

 An user friendly library to fetch data related to stock market in no time.